 It’s fairly easy to imagine the path Commodore would have traveled.
 The Apple II would have supplanted the PET.
-Most likely, the chips that made the Commodore 64 what it was would have ended up being used in some form of enhanced Apple II or Apple III.
-Something like the Lisa and/or Macintosh project still could have happened, and the acquisition-hungry Commodore probably still would have bought Amiga.
+Most likely, the Commodore 64’s chips would have ended up in some form of enhanced Apple II or Apple III.
+Something like the Lisa and/or Macintosh project still could have happened.
+The acquisition-hungry Commodore probably still would have bought Amiga.
 The Mac still could have appeared in 1984 or so, with the Amiga custom chips coming into play a year or two later.
 Jobs would have left at some point, as Commodore management clashed with virtually all of its talent sooner rather than later, or just burned it out.
 Commodore still would have had financial troubles.

 The question is whether Jobs would have been wealthy enough, post-Commodore, to do his side projects that taught him how to be an effective CEO.

-And the other question is whether a Commodore with (presumably) greater riches would have lasted longer, into the mid-1990s, or whether financiers Irving Gould and Mehdi Ali would have just paid themselves larger salaries and still bled the company to death by 1994.
+And the other question is whether a Commodore with (presumably) greater riches would have lasted longer.
+Perhaps it would have.
+Or financiers Irving Gould and Mehdi Ali could have just paid themselves larger salaries and still bled the company to death by 1994.